 About Natasha Nikol

 Natasha Nikol is a writer and essayist exploring place, culture, and reinvention.
 Rooted between California and the Mediterranean, her work weaves memoir with cultural observation, culinary traditions, and travel writing.
-With a background in academic publishing and luxury brand storytelling—and formal training in literary journalism—she writes with a refined editorial eye and a voice that transports readers across landscapes and perspectives.
+With a background in academic publishing and luxury brand storytelling, and formal training in literary journalism, she brings a refined editorial eye and a voice that transports readers across landscapes and perspectives.

-Her essays ask questions that move beyond headlines: How do we witness immense loss and still have faith in a higher power?
+Her writing asks questions that move beyond headlines: How do we witness immense loss and still have faith in a higher power?
 What does it actually look like—emotionally, logistically, spiritually—to begin again when the life you knew is gone?
 What makes a place feel like home—geography, relationships, or an internal sense of rootedness?

-A fifth-generation Californian, her life is shaped by both California and Greece—she calls the former home, and the latter a homeland she has come to love through her partner, a native Athenian.
-When she’s not writing, she can be found cooking Mediterranean recipes collected during her travels, hiking through California’s mountains with their two dogs, or riding on the back of a motorcycle somewhere between the coast and the clouds.
+A fifth-generation Californian, she has come to love Greece through her partner, a native Athenian.
+When she's not writing, she can be found gliding across California waves on her longboard adorned with pink-and-orange flowers, cooking Mediterranean recipes collected during her travels, or riding on the back of a motorcycle somewhere between the mountains and the sea.

 In Conversation (A few questions)